AvramEnriquez/Wordle/README.md

 # Wordle
+ A Wordle imitation using Python and PostgreSQL via Psycopg.
  Guess the word in 6 tries.
 Start running wordle_database.py to begin.

  This code makes use of ANSI escape code via Unix terminal to color code both a guess and keyboard output.